Introduction

 Steve's Monster Kudu

 We stumbled on this bruiser on our way back to camp for lunch, after three days of exhausting hunting for a big bull.
 He hung around, thinking he was hidden in the thorn bush (mainly because his wing man with a swollen shut eye couldn't see us and didn't run) and Steve was able to slip into position without spooking him.
 The bull collapsed to the shot (which went high on the shoulder), but he was so tough that he had to be finished with a bullet to the heart.
 Those horns, measuring over 52 inches, are bigger in girth than my forearm and incredibly heavy.
-Steve calls the photo on the right his "Boddington" pose because its like a magazine picture.
+Steve calls the photo on the bottom his "Boddington" pose because its like a magazine picture.

 Thorns